andrewdash/andrewdash.github.io/index.md

-Most recently, I worked in venture capital at Impact Venture Capital, where I created an end-to-end methodology for documenting how Impact Venture Capital analyzes startups.
-I'm proud that my involvement and research led to an active investment (Advanced.Farm) and the largest-ever startup event in Sacramento history (1000+ people).
-Previously also interned in Product Strategy at Zendesk.
+I'm currently working in business operations at Flexport, which means I ideate, write, and execute on business plans that speed up work for business teams (and myself).
+Previously I worked in venture capital at Impact Venture Capital, contributing with deal sourcing and research.
+Before that I interned in Product Strategy at Zendesk.